Excel Non-Linear Regression

 Things to Remember

-- The strong statistical background is required to understand these things.
+- A strong statistical background is required to understand these things.

-- Understand what linear regression is before learned about non-linear.
+- We must understand what linear regression is before learning about non-linear.

-This has been a guide to Non-Linear Regression in Excel.
-Here we discuss how to do non-linear regression in excel along with examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to Non-Linear Regression in Excel.
+We discuss how to do non-linear regression in Excel, along with examples and a downloadable Excel template.
+You may learn more about Excel from the following articles: –